 I am often invited to give readings from or to talk about my fiction in venues ranging from book shops to galleries, arts centres, pubs, libraries, lecture theatres, museums, nightclubs and performance art venues across the UK and around the world: from California to Croatia, Soho to Sydney.
-From the National Portrait Gallery to the Gothic maserpiece that is St Mary Redcliffe, Bristol (above).
+From the National Portrait Gallery to the Scottish Highlands to the Gothic maserpiece that is St Mary Redcliffe, Bristol (above).
 I have read at literature festivals, universities and art schools, at conferences, spoken word gigs, music festivals and birthday celebrations.
 I enjoy giving live readings, and see this as an important part of my work as a writer.

 I am always happy to hear from anyone about a possible event.
 See below for a word about bookings.

 October 24 2014: ‘The Cenotaph Project and the Public Sphere’, panel discussion and reading with Stuart Brisley, Maya Balcioglu, Sanja Perovic and Tony White.
 Arts & Humanities Festival, King’s College London.
 More info and booking details soon.

 October 20 2014: ‘Artists in the Academy’, Inside Out Festival.
 The British Academy, 10-11 Carlton House Terrace, London SW1Y 5AH, 6.00pm – 7.30pm.
 More info and booking details soon.

 October 14 2014: Westminster University, London.
 I’ll be talking about my fiction and digital projects such as Missorts to MA creative writing students on Westminster University’s new ‘Digital London’ course, which focuses on contemporary digital practise in literature.